JetBrains/resharper-devguide/Extensions/Deployment/LocalInstallation/InstallCustomSource.md

 ---
+title: Install From a Local Custom Source
 ---

-# Install From a Local Custom Source

 Once the extension has been initially packaged up, and a `.nupkg` file has been created, it must be installed locally into the ReSharper Platform.
 In order to do so: